Roman VAREILLES

 Edited byEric Savarese.

-This thesis focuses on the strategic differences that run through postcolonial mobilizations against racism.
-From a sociological perspective on collective action, it examines the use of colonial and racial references as a means of mobilization in the fight against racism in France.
-By comparing the discourses and repertoires of action deployed by three groups active between 1995 and 2022, this work, based on field observation, biographical interviews, and archival research, questions the polarization of postcolonial anti-racism between two typical models of intervention: theory and practice.
-Based on the notion of space, we see that the orientation towards a post/decolonial framework has an impact on the choice of modes of action and on the constitution of activist groups.
-These internal dynamics are reflected in an evolution of the links between the anti-racist space and the political field and give rise to attempts to overcome the boundaries that separate them.
+This dissertation examines the strategic divergences that underlie postcolonial mobilizations against racism.
+From the perspective of the sociology of collective action, it aims to study the use of colonial and racial references as means of mobilization in the fight against racism in France.
+By comparing the discourses and repertoires of action deployed by three active groups from 1995 to 2022, this work—based on field observation, biographical interviews, and archival analysis—examines the polarization of postcolonial anti-racism between two archetypal models of intervention: theory and the field.
+Drawing on the concept of space, we observe that an orientation toward a post/decolonial framework influences the choice of modes of action and the composition of activist membership.
+These internal dynamics result in an evolution of the relationship between the anti-racist sphere and the political arena and give rise to attempts to transcend the boundaries that separate them.

-2026-2027 – "Social intervention and single-parent families. " As part of the research program "Transformations in social intervention and social work" supported by DREES, INTS-DGCS, and CNAF, this project focuses on the discrimination experienced by single-parent families and the tensions between the principle of universality and adaptation to single-parent families.
-It is being conducted alongside Auréline Cardoso, PhD in Sociology at the University of Toulouse Jean Jaurès, and Matthijs Gardenier, Senior Lecturer in Sociology at the University of Montpellier Paul-Valéry.
+2026–2027 – “Social Intervention and Single-Parent Families.”
+As part of the research program “Transformations in Social Intervention and Social Work” supported by DREES, INTS-DGCS, and CNAF, this project focuses on the discrimination faced by single-parent families and the tensions between the principle of universality and adaptation to single-parent families.
+It is being conducted in collaboration with Auréline Cardoso, PhD in Sociology at the University of Toulouse Jean Jaurès, and Matthijs Gardenier, Associate Professor of Sociology at the University of Montpellier Paul-Valéry.

 Publications

-"The Algerian War, the Left, and Anti-Racism: Vectors of Politicization in Colonial Memories," Cahiers Mémoire et politique, issue 10, 2026 (forthcoming).
+“The Algerian War, the Left, and Anti-Racism: The Drivers of the Politicization of Colonial Memories,” Cahiers Mémoire et politique, No. 10, 2026 (forthcoming).

-"Entrepreneurship in Montpellier's priority neighborhoods: between entry costs and discrimination," study report, Montpellier Discrimination Observatory, November 2025.
+“Entrepreneurship in Montpellier’s Priority Neighborhoods: Between Entry Costs and Discrimination,” research report, Montpellier Discrimination Observatory, November 2025.

-"Producing localized data to support local authorities.
-Review of the work of the Montpellier Discrimination Observatory," Gardenier Matthijs, Vareilles Roman, Les cahiers de la Lutte Contre les Discriminations, 22, March 2026 (forthcoming).
+“Producing localized data to support a local government.
+A look back at the work of the Montpellier Discrimination Observatory,” by Matthijs Gardenier and Roman Vareilles, *Les cahiers de la Lutte Contre les Discriminations*, 22, March 2026 (forthcoming).

-"Local observatories against discrimination: a joint interview with Nantes Métropole and Montpellier," Gardernier Matthijs, Rigollier Philippe, Vareilles Roman, Les Cahiers de la Lutte Contre les Discriminations, 20(1), 97-102, 2025.
+“Local Anti-Discrimination Monitoring Centers: A Joint Interview with Nantes Métropole and Montpellier,” Gardernier, Matthijs; Rigollier, Philippe; Vareilles, Roman, *Les Cahiers de la Lutte Contre les Discriminations*, 20(1), 97–102, 2025.

-"Understanding the difficulties women in priority neighborhoods in Montpellier face in accessing employment: invisible work, mobility, and discrimination," research report, Montpellier Discrimination Observatory, September 2024.
+“Understanding the Challenges Women in Priority Neighborhoods in Montpellier Face in Accessing Employment: Invisible Work, Mobility, and Discrimination,” research report, Montpellier Discrimination Observatory, September 2024.

-"Uses and Effects of Colonial Reference in the Fight Against Racism," Open Library of Humanities6(2), 3, 2020.
+“Uses and Effects of Colonial References in the Fight Against Racism,” Open Library of Humanities6(2), 3, 2020.

-"Consent to Algerian independence among the pieds-noirs," Proceedings of the doctoral symposium, Montpellier Doctoral School of Law and Political Science, 2018.
+“Support for Algerian Independence Among the Pied-Noirs,” Proceedings of the Doctoral Symposium, Montpellier Doctoral School of Law and Political Science, 2018.

 Communications

-"Producing localized data to support local authorities," Symposium on Combating Discrimination, University of Poitiers, November 2025.
+“Producing Localized Data to Support Local Governments,” Symposium on Combating Discrimination, University of Poitiers, November 2025.

-"Collective reactions to the riots in the La Mosson neighborhood," International Symposium "When Neighborhoods Protest," ENS Paris, November 2025.
+“Collective Responses to the Riots in the La Mosson Neighborhood,” International Symposium “When Neighborhoods Protest,” ENS Paris, November 2025.

-"The unspeakable nature of domestic violence in the context of majority/minority relations," Conference on "Social Work, Relationship Building," Paul Valéry University of Montpellier, November 2025.
+“The Taboo of Domestic Violence in the Context of Majority-Minority Relations,” Conference on “Social Work, Building Connections,” Paul-Valéry University of Montpellier, November 2025.

-"The work of women in working-class neighborhoods, or the intertwining of social relations of class, gender, and race.
-Male domination, territorial exclusion, and racial discrimination," Congress of the French Sociological Association, Jean Jaurès University, Toulouse, July 2025.
+“The Work of Women in Working-Class Neighborhoods: The Interplay of Class, Gender, and Race.
+Male Domination, Territorial Exclusion, and Racial Discrimination,” Conference of the French Sociological Association, Jean Jaurès University, Toulouse, July 2025.

-"The use of entrepreneurship in priority neighborhoods," study days organized by the Montpellier Discrimination Observatory, Paul-Valéry University of Montpellier, June 2025.
+“The Role of Entrepreneurship in Priority Neighborhoods,” a symposium organized by the Montpellier Discrimination Observatory, University of Montpellier Paul-Valéry, June 2025.

-"Working-class neighborhoods and immigration: intersecting causes," Causimmi seminar, Condorcet Campus, May 24, 2024.
+“Working-Class Neighborhoods and Immigration: Interconnected Causes,” Causimmi Seminar, Condorcet Campus, May 24, 2024.

-"Act 36: The Yellow Vests march for Adama.
-Conditions and effects of an unlikely coalition," National Congress of the French Political Science Association, Sciences Po Lille, July 6, 2022.
+“Act 36: The Yellow Vests March for Adama.
+Conditions and Effects of an Unlikely Coalition,” National Conference of the French Political Science Association, Sciences Po Lille, July 6, 2022.

-"Anti-racist space, strategic differences, and internal competition.
-The place of postcolonialism in the fight against racism in France," Doctoral workshop "Territorial inequalities and discrimination," Sciences Po Paris, June 16, 2022.
+“Anti-racist spaces, strategic differences, and internal competition.
+The role of postcolonialism in the fight against racism in France,” Doctoral Workshop “Territorial Inequalities and Discrimination,” Sciences Po Paris, June 16, 2022.

-"Anti-racism, working-class neighborhoods, and labeling.
-Frontline movements: what courses of action against Islamophobia?"
-Symposium on "Islams and Immigration Struggles," Sciences Po Toulouse, January 11, 2021.
+“Anti-racism, working-class neighborhoods, and labeling.
+Movements on the front lines: What strategies can be used to combat Islamophobia?”
+Symposium on “Islams and Immigration Struggles,” Sciences Po Toulouse, January 11, 2021.

-"Invoking or contesting citizenship.
-Strategic differences in anti-racism and struggles in working-class neighborhoods," Study Day "Renegotiating citizenship?
-Immigration and political mobilization for legality," Cepel Laboratory, University of Montpellier, May 16, 2019.
+“Invoking or Challenging Citizenship: Strategic Divergences in Anti-Racism and Struggles in Working-Class Neighborhoods,” Symposium: “Renegotiating Citizenship?
+Immigration and Political Mobilizations for Legality,” Cepel Laboratory, University of Montpellier, May 16, 2019.

-"Racism through a postcolonial lens: sociogenesis of antiracist framing in France," Conference on "Media representations of Islam and Muslims," University of Versailles Saint-Quentin-en-Yvelines, June 19-20, 2018.
+“Racism Through a Postcolonial Lens: The Sociogenesis of Anti-Racist Framing in France,” Conference on “Media Representations of Islam and Muslims,” University of Versailles Saint-Quentin-en-Yvelines, June 19–20, 2018.